DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc L - The Fallen Abbey.md

 * **If Ezmerelda has returned**, Zygfrek offers to lead the players to the Abbot, who knows where Ezmerelda is staying.

 > [!info]+ **Where's Ezmerelda?**
 > In the days leading up to the players’ first full moon in Vallaki, Ezmerelda is searching the Svalich Wood near Krezk for signs of the missing Ilya Krezkov, as well as the den of the werewolf pack that haunts those woods.
-She doesn’t plan to return to the Abbey until three days after the next full moon.
+She doesn’t plan to return to the Abbey until three days after the players' first full moon in Vallaki.

 After passing through the north gate, the players pass <span class="citation">S7.
 Graveyard (p.
 148)</span> and approach **S10.
 Abbey Entrance**.